Language Services: Overview

 - International Mother Tongue Day

-This unit provides language support services to Western Cape Government departments.
+The Language Unit also provides practical language support services to the Western Cape Government departments.
 These services include translation, editing, proofreading, interpreting and terminology development.
-The Translation and Interpreting Unit also maintains a database of experienced freelance editors, translators and interpreters.
-It also do Xhosa terminology projects.

-The Department renders administrative and financial assistance to the Western Cape Language Committee in terms of the Western Cape Provincial Languages Act, 1998 (Act 13 of 1998).
+Administrative and financial assistance is furthermore rendered to the Western Cape Language Committee in terms of the Western Cape Provincial Languages Act, 1998 (Act 13 of 1998).
 The Department does this by supporting good governance and making it possible for funds to be transferred to the Committee to perform its functions.
 The Committee plays a key role in advising the Minister on language matters and monitoring the implementation of the provincial Language Policy.